Abdullahi Shelleng: Governor of Benue State

 General Murtala Mohammed appointed Abdullahi Shelleng as Military Governor of Benue State on 3 February 1976, a post he held until July 1978.

-Shellung had the difficult job of creating a functioning state machinery with an ethnically mixed and politically dissatisfied population.
+Shelleng had the difficult job of creating a functioning state machinery with an ethnically mixed and politically dissatisfied population.
 He built accommodation for civil servants and established schools and colleges, including the Murtala College of Arts, Science and Technology.
 He also initiated Benue Brewery at Makurdi, Idah Sanitary Ware Industry at Idah, and the Burnt Brick Industry at Otukpo.
 However, he failed to repair the untarred roads in the state.
 In many cases he opened establishments on temporary sites, thus storing up problems for the future.
 He was also criticized for destroying the mini Makurdi Stadium.

 Later career

 After retiring from the army, Abdullahi Shelleng became one of the leaders of the umbrella union of the North, the Arewa Consultative Forum.

-In October 2005, he was one of the Adamawa State delegates at the National Convention of the People's Democratic Party (PDP).
+In October 2005, he was one of the Adamawa State delegates at the National Convention of the Peoples Democratic Party (PDP).

-In April 2006 he was one of a group of Adamawa State PDP members who announced they had suspended Vice President Atiku Abubakar the state governor Boni Haruna.
+In April 2006 he was one of a group of Adamawa State PDP members who announced they had suspended Vice President Atiku Abubakar and the state governor Boni Haruna.